0xPolygonMiden/miden-base/bin/tx-prover/README.md

 PROVER_WORKERS="0.0.0.0:8080,0.0.0.0:50051,165.75.2.4:1010,10.2.2.1:9999"
 ```

 At the moment, when a worker added to the proxy stops working and can not connect to it for a request, the connection is marked as retriable meaning that the proxy will try reaching the following worker in a round-robin fasion.
 The amount of retries is configurable changing the `MAX_RETRIES_PER_REQUEST` constant.
+To remove the worker from the set of availables, we will need to implement a health check in the worker service.

 ## Features